Frequently Asked Questions

 • Returned check= $40 per incident

 Cell phones and tablets have become a part of everyday life but they have also become a big distraction for many of our students during lessons and in the dorms at night.
-For this reason, we have instituted a NO CELL PHONE policy.
+For this reason, we have instituted a NO ELECTRONICS policy.
 If you have a cell phone with you when you arrive, we’ll keep it in a safe place until the end of the program.
 This includes: cell phones, Ipods, Kindles, video games, etc. Plan to bring an inexpensive camera for pictures.
 You also have access to a free landline (for calls in the US and Canada) and a computer to check email.